-- A. Application: Following denial of a certificate of appropriateness by the Commission or by the Village Board on appeal, the owner or designated representative may apply for a certificate of economic hardship by submitting to the Commission a completed application for a certificate of economic hardship, which form shall be available in the Village Hall and in particular, at the office of the Village Clerk, the Department of Code Administration and/or the Commission staff. - B. Public Hearing Process: The Commission shall hold a public hearing within forty five (45) days of receipt of a completed application for a certificate of economic hardship.
-Notice of the public hearing shall be sent by regular and certified mail to the applicant and to property owners within two hundred fifty feet (250') of the property for which application has been made.
+- A. Application: Following denial of a certificate of appropriateness by the Commission or by the Village Board on appeal, the owner or designated representative may apply for a certificate of economic hardship by submitting to the Commission a completed application for a certificate of economic hardship, which form shall be available in the Village Hall and in particular, at Development Customer Services Department. - B. Public Hearing Process: The Commission shall hold a public hearing within forty-five (45) days of receipt of a completed application for a certificate of economic hardship.
+Notice of the public hearing shall be sent by regular and electronic mail to the applicant and by regular mail to property owners within two hundred fifty feet (250') of the property for which application has been made.
 Notice also shall be published in a newspaper of general circulation in the Village of Oak Park.
 The notice shall be sent not less than fifteen (15) days nor more than thirty (30) days prior to the date of the hearing.
-Such notice shall include the time and place of the hearing, a general description of the contents of the request to be heard and the address or location of the property to which the request applies.
+Such notice shall include the date, time and place of the hearing, a general description of the contents of the request to be heard and the address or location of the property to which the request applies.
+Failure to receive electronic notice shall not invalidate the proceedings of the Commission.

-At the public hearing, the Commission shall take testimony presented by the owner(s) and any other interested parties concerning the effect of the proposed alteration, construction, relocation, removal or demolition of an eligible or designated historic landmark or removal or demolition of a building, structure or improvement within a designated historic district based upon the criteria set forth in Section 7-9-12 of this Article and shall conduct such hearing in a manner consistent with the Rules of Procedure for Hearings Before the Historic Preservation Commission, as adopted herein and made a part hereof and as may be amended from time to time by action of the Commission and the Village Board.
+At the public hearing, the Commission shall take testimony presented by the owner(s) and any other interested parties concerning the effect of the proposed alteration, construction, relocation, removal or demolition of an eligible or designated historic landmark or removal or demolition of a building, structure or improvement within a designated historic district based upon the criteria set forth in Section 7-9-11 of this Article and shall conduct such hearing in a manner consistent with the rules of procedure for hearings before the Commission.
 The hearing may be continued to a date certain.
 A record shall be kept of all proceedings.